MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 * **Implementation:**
 Macro modules are primarily defined using the MeVisLab Definition Language (MDL) and often incorporate Python scripting for more dynamic behavior.
 You don't need to write C++ code to create a macro module.
 * **User Interface:**
-  You can define your own User Interface for macro modules.
+  You can define your own User Interface for macro modules using MDL.
 * **Scope:**
 Macro modules can be either global (available in all your MeVisLab projects) or local (specific to the current network you are working on).